Award

 To further develop leadership and management skills, students will learn how to develop services, write business cases and manage projects, all of which are valuable skills to acquire when working in the NHS or in private practice.

-This course specialises in having module teaching teams who are subject specialists with extensive experience working within the health care arena, all of whom have additional professional and academic qualifications.
-Placement opportunities within a range of different health and private settings Visiting and honorary lecturers from health care related fields who bring contemporary and real-world examples of practice into the classroom.
+This course specialises in having module teaching teams who are subject specialists with extensive experience working within the healthcare arena, all of whom have additional professional and academic qualifications.
+Placement opportunities within a range of different health and private settings Visiting and honorary lecturers from health care-related fields who bring contemporary and real-world examples of practice into the classroom.
 Links and knowledge from local, national and international research initiatives undertaken in the Institute of Health and the wider University research institutions.

 Course Modules